 Troubled times, she says, areprecisely the time when artists go to work.
 There is no time for despair, no place for self-pity, no need for silence, no room for fear.
 We speak, we write, we do language.
 That is how civilizations heal.

 "I know the world is bruised and bleeding," she adds, "and though it is important not to ignore its pain, it is also critical to refuse to succumb to its malevolence.
 Like failure, chaos contains information that can lead to knowledge -- even wisdom.
 Like art."

 Like art indeed.

 Words: The first five quotes above are from the following books, all recommended: A Way of Being Free by Ben Okri (Phoenix, 1998); Hope in the Dark by Rebecca Solnit (Nation Books, 2005); You Can't Be Neutral on a Moving Train by Howard Zinn (Beacon Press 2002), About This Life by Barry Lopez (Vintage, 1999), and A Voice in the Wilderness: Conversations with Terry Tempest Williams, edited by Michael Austin (Utah State University Press, 2006).
-The Toni Morrison quote is from her essay "No Place for Self-Pity, No Room for Fear" (The Nation, March 2013).
-The quotes in the picture captions come from a variety of sources, each identified with the text.
+The final quote is from "No Place for Self-Pity, No Room for Fear" by Toni Morrison (The Nation, March 2013), which is well worth reading in full.
 All rights reserved by the authors.

 Pictures: The drawing and painting above are by Arthur Rackham (1867-1939).
 The photographs are from my studio cabin, perched on a Devon hillside at the edge of a small wood.